Zekhire/spectral_substraction/README.md

 cd ..
 pip install -r requirements.txt
 ```
-- Set all paths for audio files in "START OF THE SCRIPT" section
+- Set all paths for audio files in "START OF THE SCRIPT" section in spectral_substraction.py script
-- Set all parameters in "START OF THE SCRIPT" section
+- Set all parameters in "START OF THE SCRIPT" section in spectral_substraction.py script

 #### Run